StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/relations.md

      ---> Service Name: Child 2 Component
 ```

-then that will only result in the following components showing a propagated critical state.
+Then that will only result in the following components showing a propagated critical state.

 ```text
 Service Name: Parent Component [Propagated 400 Status]